U.S. Chamber sues over Trump's H-1B work visa fee

 What are H-1Bs and how do they differ from other U.S. work visa programmes?

-H-1B visa recipients typically have to hold a U.S. bachelor's or higher degree or an equivalent foreign degree among their education and other certificates.
+Unlike visas designed for farm workers or seasonal labour, H-1B visa recipients typically have to hold at least a U.S. bachelor's or an equivalent foreign degree.

-Under the terms of the visas, workers who are laid off face the prospect of having to leave the country within 60 days unless they can find another job or manage to change their immigration status.
+H-1B holders who are laid off must leave the country within 60 days unless they find a new job or change immigration status.

 Who could be affected by policy changes?

-People from India accounted for the vast majority of approved H-1B beneficiaries in 2023, followed by China.
+People from India made up the vast majority of approved H-1B beneficiaries in 2023, followed by those from China.

-This story was updated on Sept.
-30 to include the latest developments.
+This story was updated on Monday October 20, 2025 at 15:45 GMT to include the latest developments.

-(Reporting by David Sherfinski; Editing by Ellen Wulfhorst.)
+(Reporting by David Sherfinski; Editing by Lyndsay Griffiths and Ellen Wulfhorst.)

 Context is powered by the Thomson Reuters Foundation Newsroom.